Want to learn new ways to make extra money?

 - Recording fee

-Don’t forget points, which you pay in return for a lower mortgage rate.
-Expect to pay for private mortgage insurance paying a down payment of less than 20 percent of the purchase price.
-There are ways to waive or reduce private mortgage insurance – ask your mortgage broker if you qualify.
+Don’t forget points, which are paid in exchange for a lower mortgage rate.
+Private mortgage insurance will cost less than 20 percent of the purchase price, and there are ways to waive or reduce those insurance costs; find out more about that process from the mortgage broker.

 6. Not Checking the Property Thoroughly

-Professional home inspections aren’t permitted until an offer is made, but careful visual inspection – and video, if the homeowner allows – can make you aware of any red flags squelching the deal.
+Professional home inspections cannot be done until an offer is made, but careful visual inspection – and videography to view carefully later, if the homeowner allows it – can help a potential buyer become aware of any red flags.

 - Cracks in the foundation